little-arhat/dosca/README.rst

 If you want advanced features, use `ConfigObj <http://www.voidspace.org.uk/python/configobj.html>`_ or `ConfigParser <http://docs.python.org/library/configparser.html>`_.
 Or xml and dtd?

 Q3: How to use this library?
-A3: Just pass string to dosca.parse or see test_dosca.py for details.
+A3: Just pass fileobj to dosca.parse or see test_dosca.py for details.

 Install
 -------